nomaddan/nextjs-directus-vps-config/README.md

    ```
    pm2 kill && pm2 flush
    ```
-   to kill all processess and delete the olds logs.
+   to kill all processess and delete the the old logs.
 Then start ecosystem again
    ```
    pm2 start ecosystem.config.js
    ```